MLH-Fellowship/project-22-fal-11-team-1/readme.md

   - using Github project board.

 ## What's next for Stack Explorer
-- Do a Machine Learning modelthat can answer questions such as “what language will become the most popular in 2025" or could automatically classify stackoverflow questions using Natural Language Processing.
+- Do a Machine Learning model that can answer questions such as **what language will become the most popular in 2025** or **could automatically classify stackoverflow questions using Natural Language Processing**.

 ## Built With
 <p align="center">